RarelyCharlie/rarelycharlie.github.io/_draft/dark.md

 Use the Brightness slider to adjust the brightness, if necessary.
 Its normal position is in the middle (0%).

 Use the Contrast slider to adjust the contrast, if necessary.
-Its normal position is near the right-hand end (100%), but not quite at the end.
+Its normal position is near the right-hand end (100%).

 The default when you install Dark is: dark theme, brightness -20%, contrast 50%:

 ![Default](/assets/dark/default.png){:style="box-shadow: 2px 2px 8px 0px rgba(0,0,0,0.75);"}

-The 7 Cups default (without Dark) is: normal theme, brightness 0 (in the middle), contrast 100%.
+The 7 Cups default (without Dark) is: normal theme, brightness 0% (in the middle), contrast 100%.
 There is no point in using these settings, except as a stating point for making changes:

 ![Normal](/assets/dark/normal.png){:style="box-shadow: 2px 2px 8px 0px rgba(0,0,0,0.75);"}